Vimarśa: Applications of vimarśa in Kaula and yoginī practices

-Kerry M. Skora considers the Pratyabhijñā thinkers Abhinavagupta to hold vimarśa to be a act of recognition that is not separated from a persons body, so that vimarśa leads to the "gathering together the parts of one's self that have been dispersed out into the world of objectivity and that have caused one to forget the self's connection to Śiva-Bhairava".
+Kerry M. Skora considers the Pratyabhijñā thinkers Abhinavagupta to hold vimarśa to be an act of recognition that is not separated from a persons body, so that vimarśa leads to the "gathering together the parts of one's self that have been dispersed out into the world of objectivity and that have caused one to forget the self's connection to Śiva-Bhairava".
 This in turn relates to the utility of bodily bliss in kaula and yoginī practices.
 Abhinavagupta states these practices to lead to an expansion of consciousness caused by enjoyment, and this is itself an act of reflexive awareness or vimarśa that have both the outward flow of consciousness and the inward flow of energy occurring simultaneously.
 Abhinavagupta states:

 At the time of the intense reflexive awareness of one's own-form, [which is] an opening [of consciousness] towards each of one's own various enjoyments, one after the other the goddesses of the secondary wheels reach the center wheel of consciousness Abhinavagupta thus holds worship to include sensual acts capable of awakening one's consciousness through bliss.